2013 Libyan coup attempt

-The 2013 Libyan coup d'état attempt was a coup d'état attempt by a group of members of the General National Congress to take control of the country from Libyan Prime Minister Ali Zeidan.
+The 2013 Libyan coup attempt was a coup d'état attempt by a group of members of the General National Congress to take control of the country from Libyan Prime Minister Ali Zeidan.
 Zeidan was kidnapped in the early hours of the 10 October by armed gunmen and was then released several hours later after a pro-government militia stormed the site where he was being held.
 Following his release Zeidan claimed the incident was an attempted coup orchestrated by two militias in line with members of the GNC opposed to Zeidan.

 Background

 Following the Libyan Civil War, the new Libyan government lacks an effective police force and military.
 Whilst the government attempts to build up their own centralised security forces the Libyan Government has coopted and employed various militias.
 Although under the pay of the defence and interior ministries, many of these groups are not wholly under the control of or loyal to the Libyan Government.

 On 5 October 2013 U.S. Army "Delta Force" operators captured Anas al-Liby in Tripoli, Libya.
 Al-Liby had worked as a computer analyst for al-Qaeda and was wanted in the United States for his part in the 1998 United States embassy bombings.
 A day after Al-Liby was captured, he was in military custody on the ship USS San Antonio in the Mediterranean Sea.
 He will be sent to New York City for criminal prosecution.

 U.S. officials claimed that the Libyan government had approved of the raid, although the Libyan Government officially denied any involvement and called the incident a kidnapping.
 In spite of the Libyan government's official denials, many Libyans believed their government to have been involved, or to have at least approved of the raid.
 As a result of this, the Islamist government was strongly criticized, and an anti-government protest was held in Benghazi on Monday 7 of October.